aiven/aiven-docs/docs/products/metrics.md

 ## Benefits of Aiven for Metrics

-- **Centralized monitoring**: Query and analyze metrics from multiple Prometheus servers and clusters through a global query view, simplifying monitoring across your infrastructure.
+- **Centralized monitoring**: Query and analyze metrics from multiple Prometheus servers and clusters through a unified query view, simplifying monitoring across your infrastructure.
 - **Unlimited retention and scalability**: With scalable object storage solutions, you can store unlimited metric data for any duration.